Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 `Streamling live tables` : Processes data  that has been added only since the last pipeline update.
 ```
 CREATE OR REFRESH STREAMING LIVE TABLE orders_raw
-COMMENT "The raw books orders, ingested from orders-raw"
+COMMENT "The raw books orders, ingested FROM orders-raw"
 AS SELECT * FROM cloud_files("${datasets_path}/orders-json-raw", "json",
                              map("cloudFiles.inferColumnTypes", "true"))